 Why is a left handed person called a southpaw?
 What does the word mean, and where did it come from?
 Read on to find out!

 A southpaw is simply a person who is left handed.
-It is most often used in sports to describe a person who hits or throws with their left hand.
+The term is most often used in sports to describe a person who hits or throws with their left hand.

-The term can also be used outside of sports, for example to describe a musician.
-A southpaw guitarist will strum or pick with their left hand.
+However, it can also be used outside of sports, for example to describe a musician.
+A southpaw guitarist will strum or pick the strings with their left hand.

 Indeed, the largest specialist lefty guitar store in the world is called Southpaw Guitars!